dibyendumajumdar/ravi/readthedocs/ravi-jit-status.rst

 This information was last updated on 10th March 2015.
 As new bytecodes are being added to the JIT compiler on a regular basis the status information below may be slightly out of date.

+Note that if a Lua functions contains a bytecode that cannot be be JITed then the function cannot be JITed.

 +-------------------------+----------+--------------------------------------------------+
 | name                    | JITed?   | description                                      |
 +=========================+==========+==================================================+